Tenure and Promotion Policies

 7. Promotion to professor requires a minimum of five refereed, scholarly works—which may include articles, book chapters, and comparable electronic projects—or a scholarly book.
 This work must be in addition to publications previously credited to the candidate for promotion to associate professor.
 Candidates identify their additional publications on the Texas State Vita (Form 1A) by placing an asterisk beside each entry and a footnote at the bottom of each page: *Since promotion to Associate Professor.
 In addition to refereed scholarly publications, candidates may include achievements in the other categories of scholarly/creative work listed in the Texas State Vita (Form 1A), such as externally funded grants and refereed papers presented at regional or national meetings.
 While reviewers emphasize scholarly/creative work published since promotion to associate professor, they also consider the entire academic career.

 8. In addition to the minimum quantitative requirement (which is intended as a standard of eligibility, not a guarantee of tenure and/or promotion), there is an important qualitative component involved in assessing the scholarly/creative work of candidates.
 The Chair and a representative of the Personnel Committee of each candidate’s department provide a written assessment of the quality of the candidate’s work based on such factors as acceptance rates of journals, citation record, prestige of publishers, prestige of organizations to which papers were presented, prestige of granting agencies, and opinions of experts outside the University.
-These assessments "should describe the total scholarly/creative work of each candidate and assess its impact on the expansion of knowledge in the discipline"; the assessments are "particularly critical for promotion to full professor" (see paragraph 24, PPS 8.10).
-In addition, the Chair and Personnel Committee representative "should fully develop a rationale for recommending the candidate, leaving no doubt about the candidate's suitability and importance to the future development of the department/school" (see paragraph 26, PPS 8.10).
-The Chair and the Personnel Committee representative record their assessments on Form 3 (see paragraph 26, PPS 8.10).
+These assessments "should describe the scholarly and creative work of each candidate in its totality and assess its impact on the expansion of knowledge in the discipline"; the assessments are "particularly critical for promotion to full professor" (see AA/PPS 04.02.20 (8.10) § 04.01d).
+In addition, the Chair and Personnel Committee representative "should fully develop a rationale for recommending the candidate, leaving no doubt about the candidate's suitability and importance to the future development of the department or school." (see AA/PPS 04.02.20 (8.10) § 04.01f).
+The Chair and the Personnel Committee representative record their assessments on the Evaluation Form (Form 3).
 The Dean and a representative of the College Review Group also provide assessments using Form 3.

 9. All candidates must include a statement summarizing their accomplishments in scholarly/creative activities.
 The statement should be no longer than two pages and must indicate the significance/importance of the candidate’s work in the field.